Everest Base Camp Trekking cost and Itinerary

 • Your accommodation is according to the trekking event itinerary.

-• Paperwork for the trekking.
+• Paperwork for the trek.

 • Sagarmatha National Park Permits.